 7.10A.1 General

 Power imbalance requirement is a measure of the receiver’s ability to receive a wanted signal in the presence of another signal with a power imbalance and a specific frequency offset from the wanted signal.

+The UEs can be deployed in collocated or non-collocated intra band non-contiguous NR CA manner.
+Therefore the following UE capability types are indetified for different scenarios: